sferics/obs-processing/readme.md

 <br/>

 ### install.sh
 Install the repository using conda and prepare everything to get started immediately.
+It creates the "obs" environment, installs all needed packages and sets the right environment variables.
 <br/>

 ### multi\_decode\_bufr.sh